Dabbling in Jet Lag

 Since the 17th century, Mittelbergheim has been a true wine-growers village.
 And almost every house on the main street offers wine tasting.
 For stunning views over the valley hike up to Rocher Sainte-Richarde.
 Château de Spesbourg and Château d’Andlau are also not to be missed.

-Of course, no trip to Alsace is complete without biking the Route des Vins.
-All the villages listed above are on this route.
-Granted there are so many vineyards, it’s difficult to know where to start.
-My favorite was Horcher Wines in Mittlewihr.
+Useful Tip: My favorite winery is Horcher Wines in Mittlewihr.
 It’s a small family-owned vineyard with delicious wine.
 If you are looking for an intimate setting, this is the place for you.

 Tips for Visiting Alsace